-Noticeable, ergosterol treatment did not result in the accumulation of transcript for basic PR1 protein and the expression of proteinase inhibitors I and II were suppressed (Lochman and Mikes, 2006).
-Proteinase inhibitors (PIs) have been characterized in various plant species when induction of their expression after wounding, TMV infections and application of jasmonic acid was demonstrated (Linthorst et al., 1993; Park et al., 2000).
+Noticeably, ergosterol treatment did not result in the accumulation of a transcript for the basic PR1 protein and the expression of proteinase inhibitors I and II were suppressed (Lochman and Mikes, 2006).
+Proteinase inhibitors (PIs) have been characterized in various plant species.
+An induction of their expression after a wounding, TMV infections and application of jasmonic acid was demonstrated (Linthorst et al., 1993; Park et al., 2000).
 A central signalling molecule in this pathway leading to the accumulation of PIs and basic PR proteins is jasmonic acid produced in the octadecanoid pathway.
-Many studies assumed the existence of cross-talk between at least two main signalling pathways: SA dependent and JA dependent pathways (Heil and Bostock, 2002).
+Many studies assumed the existence of a cross-talk between at least two main signalling pathways: SA dependent and JA dependent pathways (Heil and Bostock, 2002).
 In both tobacco and tomato, SA inhibited the octadecanoid pathway and JA synthesis (Baldwin et al.; Niki et al., 1998; Pena-Cortés et al.).
-Moreover, the accumulation of PIs in tomato in response to wounding was strongly reduced by application of salicylic acid (Doares et al., 1995).
-Similarly, SA-mediated inhibition of the octadecanoid pathway downstream of JA was described (Engelberth et al., 2000).
+Moreover, the accumulation of PIs in tomato in a response to wounding was strongly reduced by the application of salicylic acid (Doares et al., 1995).
+Similarly, SA-mediated inhibition of the octadecanoid pathway downstream of JA has been described (Engelberth et al., 2000).
 However, an acceptable model for the cross-talk between these two pathways has not been found up until now.